Karl Wilhelm Diefenbach: Himmelhof commune

 In 1897, Diefenbach founded a new artists' "Humanitas" commune in the former guesthouse "Auf dem Himmeln" on Himmelhof in Ober Sankt Veit (Vienna), which became the nucleus of the early alternative movement or Lebensreform (life-reform).
-At times it included the artists František Kupka, Konstantinos Parthenis, Paul von Spaun and Gustav Gräser, as well as the later animal rights activist Magnus Schwantje.
+At times, it included the artists František Kupka, Konstantinos Parthenis, Paul von Spaun and Gustav Gräser, as well as the later animal rights activist Magnus Schwantje.
 From 1897 to 1899, up to 24 members lived together on the Himmelhof.
 It was a forerunner for the famous alternative settlement Monte Verità near Ascona in Switzerland, co-founded by Gustav Gräser.
-Vegetarian diet, naturism and reform clothing were among the rules of this commune.
+Vegetarian diet, naturism, and reform clothing were among the rules of this commune.
 Gustav Gräser summarized the philosophy as follows: "We are striving for the paradise of the earth. (...)
 We have recognized and banned the inhuman brutality and degeneracy of today's society."

 The Himmelhof was by no means a flaky community of dropouts.
 Diefenbach saw himself as a divine educator and led his disciples with a heavy hand.
 One member stated: "All of us together form a Diefenbach family that is guided in the spirit of the master, which has the master as its leader and teacher and who, trusting in his leadership in anything and everything, has to obey him unconditionally."
-Solo walks into the city were forbidden, letters were censored, everyone had to present the "master" with diary entries about their activities.
-Intimate relationships within the commune were taboo - except for Diefenbach himself, who gave himself to changing mistresses.
+Solo walks into the city were forbidden, letters were censored, and everyone had to present the "master" with diary entries about their activities.
+Intimate relationships within the commune were taboo—except for Diefenbach himself, who gave himself to changing mistresses.

 Diefenbach's authoritarian style could not prevent unrest; there were quarrels and love dramas, most of which revolved around his daughter Stella (married von Spaun) (1882–1971).
-The local press accused the loathsome community of "immoral" activities, insulted them as "freeloaders" and Diefenbach as "master of idleness".
+The local press accused the loathsome community of "immoral" activities, insulted them as "freeloaders", and Diefenbach as "master of idleness".

-In 1898, Diefenbach met Wilhelmine (Mina) Vogler, whom he married, but primarily lived with her sister Marie (Hilaris) Orborny (or, in a kind of marriage of three).
+In 1898, Diefenbach met Wilhelmine (Mina) Vogler, whom he married, but primarily lived with her sister Marie (Hilaris) Orborny, in a kind of marriage of three.
 Both women had a history of suicide attempts and ended up often in psychiatry.
 Orborny was a severe alcoholic and for Diefenbach a test candidate.
 In fact, she did abstain from alcohol, and Diefenbach could present her as a living example of his promising theory of salvation.
-But there was a constant crisis in their love triangle, both women were jealous of each other and fought often.
+But there was a constant crisis in their love triangle; both women were jealous of each other and fought often.
 Wilhelmine lasted four months before she ended up in psychiatry again.